JuaanReis/vorin/README.md

 **Vorin** is a web directory and admin path scanner tool written in Go.
 It's built for speed, simplicity, and clean output.
 Inspired by tools like Gobuster and FFUF, but with its own unique style.

   - Search and find hidden directories.
-  - Use stealth mode to attack your friend's project without being discovered.
+  - Use stealth mode for silent reconnaissance... but don't do it on your little friend's project.
   - UIless mode for those in a hurry using silence.
   - Live mode to make sure my tool actually works.
-  - Use a proxy so your little friend doesn't find out about you (do you really need to hide so much from him?)
+  - Use a proxy so your little friend doesn't find out about your tests (do you really need to hide so much from him?)

 ## Table of Contents